vsevans/CEST/README.md

 3) Production of CEST and other parameter maps.
 4) Parameter histograms.

-The code provided is not polished but should allow the user to make a start and to visualise CEST fitting results quickly.
-The data file provided contains data from a phantom scan which can be run through as a demonstration.
+The code provided is intended to allow the user to start generating and visualising CEST fitting results quickly.
+The intention is that this can be used as a basis for more detailed, context-specific analysis.

+A file with phantom test data is provided.
+This can be used to run the whole script through end-to-end.

 If these materials are useful to you and feed into your future work please acknowledge this by referencing the above paper in any resulting publications.

 % Vincent Evans
 % vincent.evans.14@ucl.ac.uk